-This Method specifies a procedure for the test printing of newsprint using an IGT-type printability tester.
+This Method specifies a procedure for test printing using an IGT-type printability tester.
+It is applicable to all types of paper and boards (with the exception of newsprint).

 Warning - Care must be taken when making a comparison between printing results from different laboratories or from different printability testers, see Clause 10 Precision.